 We usually travel from *Gisborne - Opotiki over three days.
 Although kilometre wise the journey isn't that long (334kms), the road is winding in places and it can be slow going as there are not a lot of passing lanes. (*Gisborne - our 'go to place' for sunshine shares what makes the city a favourite destination for us.)

 Second stop Waihau Beach (also known as Loisels Beach), a 6km detour from SH 35 and 40kms from Gisborne.
-You can freedom camp at the beach or stay in Tidal Waters Log Lodge overlooking the water.
+An accommodation option is Tidal Waters Log Lodge overlooking the water.
 The 6km road is winding and narrow in places and some sections are unsealed, the beach is the end of the road.

 Tolaga Bay is 55kms from Gisborne and one of the larger settlements on the Cape.
-You can freedom camp close to the main street at Blue Waters, there's a golf course next door.
 Tolaga Bay Holiday Park (3km from the main street) is next to NZ's longest pier, a popular fishing spot.
 Cooks Cove Walkway is still on our 'to do' list.
-If you're in the area around Christmas/New Year a unique event is the Kaiaua Beach Horse Races (KBHR on Facebook).
+If you're in the area around Christmas/New Year a unique event is the Tolaga Bay Beach Races (for more information see Kaiaua Beach Horse Races via thecuriouskiwi/blog).
 If you don't make it to the races you'll still see plenty of horses as they're a popular way to travel in these parts.

 Tokomaru Bay is 91km from Gisborne and it's one of our favourite spots on the Cape.
 Te Puka Tavern is opposite the water, one side of the pub is set up as a cafe, the other side is a bar and serves "kai (food) well worth a try" - that was a focaccia steak sandwich and chips for us.
 The tavern has modern accommodation units and according to the website, powered parking for self contained motor homes.
 The pub is HQ for hunting and fishing so you may find a fishing or pig hunting competition underway.

 We've camped at Mayfair Store Camping and Cabins and found it rough and ready, it needed a makeover (it may have improved so feel free to let us know if it has).
-It's cheap though at $12.50 pp, but note that you can't drink the water, you may prefer freedom camping options.
+It's cheap though, but note that you can't drink the water, you may prefer freedom camping options.
 We had hoped to stay at The Ruins Accommodation at the old freezing works, unfortunately both cabins were booked.
 Another accommodation option is Te Poutapeta - The Post Office B&B.

 Tokomaru Bay has a fish and chip shop, Four Square and Ana's Kai cart.
 A lot of the buildings on the main street are left over from a time when the settlement was more prosperous.